 Currently ¼ inch outer diameter tubing is used to connect the flow controller to the pressure break T, but it is not known what size tubing is necessary to allow air to flow after the T. Experience has indicated that ½ inch outer diameter tubing is large enough, but it is possible that tubing with an outer diameter as small as 3/8 inch could work as well.
 The larger tube is then connected to 1/4 in outer diameter tubing, which connects the CD to the rapid mix.
 It is unclear if this final connection is needed, though, and it may be removed so that the larger tubing connects the T to the rapid mix directly.

 For laboratory testing, water flows from the bottom of the chemical dosing tube to a plastic column with a pressure sensor at the bottom.
 This pressure sensor gives readings of water height in the column, which can be converted into flow rates from the FC.

+Chemical Doser Lever Outflow

+To test the full range of motion of the CD efficiently the experiment was modified so that the lever arm was held in place by a ringstand and clamp.
+The ringstand was marked with a centimeter scale with zero being marked where the clamp help the lever arm such that no liquid came out the pressure break T, but any lower clamp position caused flow to occur.